lykos273998/qml-hep/README.md

 ## How to run

-Pareser is not yet implemented, paramters are hard coded in the first lines of the python file.
+Pareser is not yet implemented, parameters are hard coded in the first lines of the python file.

 **IMPORTANT**: change `data_path` variable.
 The file expects an `numpy` array which has the first k columns as features and the last one as label.